 The structure of the Play-Offs will be announced by the Tournament Director after the Swiss league system has been concluded, along with any additional rules.
-However, each player must have played three times in the league to be eligible to participate, excluding one ‘wildcard’ who only has to play once.
+However, each player must have played three times in the league to be eligible to participate, excluding one ‘wildcard’ who only has to play twice.
 Your team finishing higher in the league will put you at an advantage in the play-off format, also if there is a draw in a match in the play-offs the team finishing higher in the league will be declared the winner.

 By taking part you and your whole team consent to all of these rules and decisions/judgements made by the tournament director and you forfeit the right to take any legal action against the tournament director and/or 2020 Chess for any reason.